Feelings after pregnancy loss

 Partners too can have strong feelings of loss, distress and anxiety, yet their needs can go unrecognised.
-They may find it helpful to read our leaflet Men and Miscarriage and/or the web-based article “Coping with miscarriage”.
-Much of what’s written there applies equally to female as well as male partners.
+They may find it helpful to read our leaflet Partners Too (or an earlier version Men and Miscarriage) and/or the web-based article “Coping with miscarriage”.

 Miscarriage is a particular kind of loss and can bring particular feelings.

 After a miscarriage, you grieve for a person you never knew, and for a relationship that ended before it really began.
 You grieve not for a person who has lived and died but for the hopes and plans and dreams that you had for your baby and your family.
 You grieve for the loss of your future as the parent of this baby.
 You are sad not just because of what you have lost but because of what will never be.

 This is different to grieving for, say, an elderly person who has died, and it can be hard for people who have no experience of miscarriage to understand.